Revisions and the edition of this document

 • Indicator LED on the outside of the cabinet door lights up with a solid green light.
 Disconnect the mains voltage to check that the unit is operating in battery mode and alarms.

-• Indicator LED on the cabinet door flashes, see alarm type panel.
+• LED on the cabinet door indicates, see panel for alarm type.

 • Switch on incoming mains voltage.
 Indicator LED, on the outside of the cabinet door, lights up with a solid green light.
 Normal operation.